Do you suffer from chronic or intermittent pain in joints like your knees and hips? Are you looking for an orthopedic surgeon in Hawaii?

 For example, an orthopedic surgeon may refer you to a physical therapist to assist with pain management.
 Likewise, they may direct you to a rheumatologist to treat suspected underlying disease or a chiropractor for alternative medicine.

-If you are looking for a chiropractor in Hawaii, a rheumatologist in Hawaii, or physical therapist in Hawaii, you can book an initial consultation for a referral.
+If you are looking for a chiropractor in Hawaii, a rheumatologist in Hawaii, or a physical therapist in Hawaii, you can book an initial consultation for a referral.

 The treatments for rheumatology, by contrast, will usually be directed at counteracting an underlying disease in the body.
 This treatment will usually begin with a series of diagnostic tests designed to identify the underlying condition.